 Not all escape rooms allow cell phones to be brought into the room with you, but in the case that they do, leave it in your pocket/purse/bag.
 If you need to use your phone for an emergency, most places will ask that you leave the room and take the call/respond to the text in the hallway or lobby so you don’t disrupt the game.

 All of the information you will need to escape is provided in the room.
-The internet won’t be helpful!
+Google won’t be helpful!

 DON’T take pictures or videos!
 Seriously, don’t.
-Pictures or videos that include puzzles or part of the game not only ruin the game for those that haven’t played yet but it can also get you kicked out without a refund.
+Pictures or videos that include puzzles or part of the game not only ruin the game for those that haven’t played yet, but it can also get you kicked out without a refund.
 Don’t ruin it for yourself.
+And definitely don’t put the video on Youtube (if they game master didn’t make you delete it).

 #6.
 Don’t put things in your pockets